Koenkk/zigbee2mqtt.io/docs/information/FAQ.md

 - If it's a battery powered device, try replacing the battery.
 - You've hit the device limit of the coordinator, especially occurs when using the CC2531 or CC2530 in combination with the source routing firmware.
 Try reflashing the coordinator and immidiately pair the device after starting Zigbee2mqtt.
 - Try pairing the device closer to the coordinator.
+- CC2531/CC2530 coordinator only:
+  - Stop Zigbee2mqtt, unplug the coordinator, wait 10 seconds, plug the coordinator, start Zigbee2mqtt and try to pair the device again.
+  - If none of the above helps, try to reflash the coordinator (does not require repairing of already paired devices).

 ### Interview fails
 - Try repairing the device again for 2 or 3 times.